Associate Everything Detected: Facilitating Tracking-by-Detection to the Unknown: Method

 Note that for each element of $S$, we constrain its value within the range of [0,1].

-During inference, we take the entire video sequence as the input.
+During inference, only $S_{\mathrm{temporal}}$ is required to perform matching, and we take the entire video sequence as the input.
 Instead of leveraging some prior knowledge like Kalman filter~\cite{kalman1960new}, we directly use the $S_{\mathrm{temporal}}$ from the final layer of sim-decoder as the input for the Hungarian algorithm~\cite{munkres1957algorithms} to perform matching.
 Again, we simply update the track query with the corresponding object query if they match successfully.
 Inspired by~\cite{zhang2022bytetrack}, we employ a very simple two-stage matching strategy.
-Specifically, We first associate the high-scoring boxes and then proceed to associate the low-scoring boxes.
+Specifically, we first associate the high-scoring boxes and then proceed to associate the low-scoring boxes.
 AED inits every untracked bounding box as a new trajectory without any complex initialization procedures like~\cite{wojke2017simple, zhang2022bytetrack, li2023ovtrack}.